sighingnow/jekyll-gitbook/_pages/CH.md

 > {: .block-tip }

 ### 2. Add agent and supervisor users and set the calling extensions

+> For agent and supervisor you can use the https://mailinator.com/ or https://temp-mail.org/en/ which allows you to create a temproary account and verify it from the directly.

 - Login to the [Control Hub](https://admin.webex.com){:target="\_blank"} with the admin account.